iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Drop

-The heel-to-toe drop is the difference in stack height of a shoe from the heel to the toe.
-Stack height is the distance between your foot and the ground and comprises the midsole and outsole.
+The heel-to-toe drop is the difference in stack height of a shoe between the heel and the toe.
+Stack height is the distance between your foot and the ground, including the midsole and outsole.
 Typical heel-to-toe drop falls in the 6- to 10-millimeter range, while there are definitely higher and lower options.
-The Hoka Speedgoat 6 and Hoka Clifton 9, which are both shoes that will work for a lot of different people, have a 6-millimeter drop.
+The Hoka Speedgoat 6 and Asics Novablast 5, which are both shoes that will work for a lot of different people, have 6- and 8-millimeter drops, respectively.

 Drop is a personal preference, though your body and running stride might dictate the amount you need.
 For example, if you’re a hard heel striker, a higher heel stack height and drop might feel better and help with a smoother transition from the heel to the front of your foot.

-On the other hand, a lower drop can help lengthen posterior muscles and tendons like the glutes and hamstrings and alleviate lower back tightness.
+On the other hand, a lower drop can help lengthen posterior muscles and tendons, such as the glutes and hamstrings, and alleviate lower back tightness.
 That said, a lower drop shoe probably isn’t best if you have had Achilles tendon issues or chronically tight calf muscles.

-The shoes in this guide range from the zero-drop Altra Outroad 2 to the 12-millimeter drop of the Brooks Adrenaline GTS 23.
-If you’re transitioning to a shoe with a different amount of drop than you’re used to, it’s important to change gradually by slowly cycling the new shoe into rotation.
+The shoes in this guide range from the zero-drop Altra Lone Peak 9 to the 8-millimeter drop of the Merrell Antora 4 and the Asics Novablast 5.
+If you’re transitioning to a shoe with a different amount of drop than you’re used to, it’s important to change gradually by slowly cycling the new shoe into your rotation.

 Shoe companies are starting to consider the different anatomies of women and adjust shoes to fit better.
 Photo: iRunFar/Eszter Horanyi